 Mrs. Lee, who preferred not to give her full name, arranged for her mother to live in Friendship House when it opened last year.
-But although she specializes in dementia care, she said she still had doubts.
+Even though she is well versed in dementia care, she said she still had doubts.

 Despite Friendship House costing a fraction of the equivalent compared to other developed countries, she says that rent costing RMB 800-1,000 per month is still seen as too costly by many.
-Financial considerations are also a major factor, says Lee
+Financial considerations are seen as the primary factor, says Lee.